The Victorian healthcare system focuses on providing patient-centered care that is timely, appropriate and effective.

 Patient-centred care is responsive to individual differences, cultural diversity and the preferences of people receiving care.
 Patient-centred care is supported by information, systems and services that meet patient needs.

 Ambulance and patient transport

 Victoria's ambulance services respond to people who are seriously ill or severely injured.

 Non-emergency patient transport (NEPT) is for patients who need clinical monitoring during transport, but do not require a time-critical ambulance response.

 Victorian acute care includes admitted and non-admitted services such as critical care, surgical services, hospital in the home, specialist clinics, trauma and emergency services.

 First Aid Services

-Commercial first aid providers in Victoria will be licensed for the first time in 2021 under the Non-Emergency Patient Transport and First Aid Services Act 2003.
+Commercial first aid providers in Victoria, are licenced under the Non- Emergency Patient Transport and First Aid Services Act 2003.

 The Victorian Government has implemented smoke-free hospitals and healthcare services.
 Supporting patients to be smokefree: an ABCD approach in Victorian health services, supports patients in Victorian health services to quit smoking.